directus-labs/guest-authoring/do-apps/index.md

 Upon entering the application dashboard, you'll encounter a comprehensive view of your application's health.
 It provides insights into recent deployments, facilitates forced deployments, and more.
 Prominently displayed is your generated application URL.
-If you ever feel the need to append a fresh URL, navigate to the settings tab.
-As an added convenience, SSL certification is already managed for you.
+If you want to use a custom URL for your backend, navigate to the settings tab add one.
+As an added convenience, SSL certs are already managed for you.